microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_INIT

 `REACT_INIT` attaches to a function.
-Such function is called before a turbo module is used in JavaScript, there is no deterministic timing about when this function will be called, and also no guarantee about in which thread this function will be called.
+Such function is called before a TurboModule is used in JavaScript, there is no deterministic timing about when this function will be called, and also no guarantee about in which thread this function will be called.

 The syntax of `REACT_INIT` is `REACT_INIT(method)`.

-- `method`: the C++ method to call to initialize this turbo module.
+- `method`: the C++ method to call to initialize this TurboModule.
 ```c++
 REACT_INIT(Initialize)
 void Initialize(winrt::Microsoft::ReactNative::ReactContext const& reactContext) noexcept;